Central and Southeast European economies remain fragile, says Vienna Initiative of banks

 Banks in Central and Southeastern Europe (CESEE) have weathered the financial hit of the COVID-19 pandemic so far but they may be tested by the withdrawal of government help to companies, particularly as infection rates begin to soar again, according to the Vienna Initiative of banks active in the region.

-Its NPL monitor for the 17 countries in the CESEE region says the average non-performing loans ratio for the region stood at 3.2 per cent of total loans as of 30 June, compared to 2.3 per cent for the European Union/European Economic Area.
+Its NPL monitor for the 17 countries in the CESEE region says the average non-performing loans ratio for the region stood at 3.2% of total loans as of 30 June, compared to 2.3% for the European Union/European Economic Area.

 This marks a further improvement, though at a slower pace than in the previous period.
 At the end of last year the average NPL ratio was 3.6%, which put it only slightly above the EU average of 2.9%.